avvero/devirium/index.md

 Welcome to my [digital garden](https://maggieappleton.com/garden-history) of learning notes (some in Russian, some in English).
 I've decided to [learn in public](https://dev.to/jbranchaud/how-i-learned-to-learn-in-public-2f4m) by sharing my progress here.
 Through this, I aim to develop a [Spaced Repetition](https://til.yenly.wtf/notes/spaced-repetition) learning habit.

-In this collection, you'll find code snippets, review materials, and sometimes just headers as reminders to revisit topics.
-The content will range from initial ideas to more developed thoughts, growing spontaneously over time.
+In this collection, you’ll find code snippets, review materials, and sometimes just headers as reminders to revisit topics.
+It mainly covers software engineering, with a few snippets in Java and Go.
+You’ll also find philosophy from the Hellenes (a fancy way to say “ancient Greeks”), silly jokes, and other interesting things I’ve encountered.
+Most of it is in Russian, with some in English.

 For updates, join my Telegram channel: https://t.me/devirium